JameTran/cyber-crossology/README.md

 # cyber-crossology
 A crossword generator powered by Machine Learning.
 Uses the Universal Sentence Encoder.
 Generates answers, clues and hints from a few manually inputted answers.
+Submitted for Deltahacks 8